 This property specifies the mode of operation of the filter.
-The following are valid values for this property:
+The following are valid values for this property, however, they are not valid for all agents.
+To find the valid value or values for the agent you are using, see "J2EE Agent Filter Mode" on page 84.